anton-tchekov/editor/README.md

 ## TODO

 ### Textbuffer
-- Indent Selected using Tab (small problem with cursors)
+- Indent Selected using Tab (small bug with cursors)
+- Abbreviations
 - Highlight focused word

-### Modes
 - Search and replace in file and whole folder
 - Align defines handle comments
 - Shift tab work with spaces

-### Future
 - Fix unicode problems
 - Undo / Redo
 - Multiple Cursors
-- Adjust Font Size and Line Spacing (CTRL +/- or scroll)
+- Adjust Font and Font Size (CTRL+Scroll)
-- Adjust Font
-- Config File?
-(Loading, Parsing, Saving)
-- Remember last opened file
 - Show memory Usage, current text column, size of file in bytes, length of selection in bytes and lines in bar at bottom of screen (hideable)